Josiwe/Josiwe.ATS.Zoom/README.md

 Simply download the loader and unzip it into your game directory.
 For the Steam version of the game, this will likely be `C:\Program Files (x86)\Steam\steamapps\common\Against the Storm\`.

+Next, click on the Releases section in the right nav column of the repository landing page.
+Download the dll and json file from the most recent release.

 The `.dll` file created by this mod (`Josiwe.ATS.Zoom.dll` by default) can then be dropped into the `BepInEx\plugins` subdirectory inside the game directory.
 You might have to make this directory yourself, or run the game once to have it made automatically.